enormandeau/barque/README.md

 ./barque 02_info/barque_config.sh
 ```

-The analysis of this test dataset takes 25 seconds on a Linux ThinkPad laptop
+The analysis of this test dataset should take less than a minute.
-from 2012 running with 4 core-i7 CPUs and 70 seconds on the same laptop using
-only one CPU.

 ## License